rotkonetworks/namiska/README.md

 ## Requirements

-Namiska works on Linux, macOS, and potentially on Windows with some modifications.
+Namiska works on Linux and potentially on macOS and Windows.

 ### Linux